-The President of the Republic newly elected enters his functions at the expiration of the mandate of his predecessor.
+The President of the Republic newly elected enters into [his] functions at the expiration of the mandate of his predecessor.

 Before entering into [his] function, the President of the Republic takes an oath in these terms:

-"I swear by Allah the Unique to well and faithfully perform my functions, respecting the Constitution and the laws, to watch over the interest of the Mauritanian People, to safeguard the independence and the sovereignty of the country, the unity of the fatherland and the integrity of the national territory.
+"I swear by Allah the Unique to well and faithfully perform my functions[,] respecting the Constitution and the laws, to watch over the interest of the Mauritanian People, to safeguard the independence and the sovereignty of the country, the unity of the fatherland and the integrity of the national territory.

-I swear by Allah the Unique, not to take or support at all, directly or indirectly, an initiative that could lead to the revision of constitutional provisions related to the duration of the presidential mandate and to the regime of its renewal, specified in Articles 26 and 28 of this Constitution."
+I swear by Allah the Unique, not to take or support at all, directly or indirectly, an initiative that could lead to the revision of constitutional provisions related to the duration of the presidential mandate and to the regime of its renewal, provided for in Articles 26 and 28 of this Constitution."

-The oath is taken before the Constitutional Council, in the presence of the Bureau of the National Assembly, of the Bureau of the Senate, of the President of the Supreme Court and of the President of the High Islamic Council.
+The oath is taken before the Constitutional Council, in the presence of the Bureau of the National Assembly, of the President of the Supreme Court and of the President of the High Council of Fatwas and of the Gracious Recourse [Haut Conseil des Fatwas et des Recours Gracieux]